 Meths is a form of ethanol (ethyl alcohol), it isn’t alcohol for consumption.
 It’s a combo of methanol (methyl alcohol), pyridine, and a methyl violet dye.
 The last ingredient is what gives its purple color.
 This fuel burns at half the heat of other liquid fuels.
 Since heat is integral for cooking this fuel is inefficient for campers.
 A common user is high altitude mountaineers.
 As a camper, this type isn’t a reliable fuel and falls into a DIY fuel category.

 Paraffin or known as kerosene is a lamp oil made of a distillation of crude oil.
-This type burns hotter than any other fuel and is easy to control.
+This type burns very hot, in fact as it burns kerosene is hotter than any other fuel.
+An advantage of this type how easy it is to control.

 The disadvantage, is that it is smelly and produces ashy soot in the fuel lines leading to clogs.
-Plus it doesn’t evaporate if spilled, which is terrible for the planet.
+Plus it doesn’t evaporate if spilled, so kerosene is a terrible choice for the planet.

 This is a combination of two fuels types and the stoves that use a multi-fuel are complex products.
 They are small, lightweight cookers designed for back country campers or mountain climbers.
 For group camping or easy solo camping, using a single fuel type stove is fine.